tommason14/Miscellaneous/backup_with_rclone_and_cron.md

 5. Add a root folder ID.

   Leave this blank.
+Press Enter.

 6. Add a service account file.

   Again, leave this empty.
+Press Enter.

 7. When asked to edit the advanced config, select `No`.